Warning from Space: Legacy

-Critics have also noted plot similarities to the later Toho film Invasion of Astro-Monster, in that a friendly planet warns Japan of the atom bomb and subsequently assists in celestial defense.
+Critics have also noted plot similarities to the later films such as Invasion of Astro-Monster by Toho, in that a friendly planet warns Japan of the atom bomb and subsequently assists in celestial defense, and The Day the Earth Caught Fire, while the release of Invasion of the Body Snatchers in the United States, the film bearing resemblances to Warning from Space, was a week after the Japanese release of the Daiei Film production.

-The Pairans' asteroidean appearance is similar to that of a later pentagrammic creation, Starro, a villain from DC Comics' Justice League.
+The Pairans' asteroidean appearance is similar to that of a later pentagrammic creations; Starro, a villain from DC Comics' Justice League, the Decarabia in the Megami Tensei franchise, and Staryu and Starmie from the Pokémon franchise.
+The 1978 film Superman: The Movie introduced spinning rings which resemble parts of Pairan's space ship in Warning from Space.